 The Basics: Seal or Sea Lion?

-Sea lions also have larger and stronger front flippers that enable them to “walk” and climb up cliffs which is why they’re so visible around La Jolla Cove.
-Seals move around on land by writhering on their stomachs.
-They have smaller, webbed front flippers.
+Sea lions also have larger and stronger flippers that allow them to “walk” and climb up cliffs, which is why they’re so visible on the bluffs of La Jolla Cove.
+Seals have smaller, webbed front flippers and move around on land by flopping around on their stomachs.

 Where to See La Jolla Seals and Sea Lions

-Clam’s Cave, steps from the Cave Store, is our only sea cave visible from land.
-Here you’ll likely see mostly sea lions swimming and lounging in the distance.
+Clam’s Cave, steps from The Cave Store to the south, is La Jolla’s only sea cave visible from land.
+Here you may see California sea lions swimming and lounging in the distance.